 The digital workspace for the project -- on the Center for Ethnography’s instance of the Platform for Experimental Collaborative Ethnography -- will support both local and remote participation.
 End products will include a digital photo essay collection, gallery installations, journal publications and possibly a book.

 Project participants will build digital photo essays (with images and extended captions) that convey toxic dynamics in the “place” they are concerned with.
 Careful selection and explication of images will be key.
 Captions (200-400 words) will draw out understanding of both toxics and visualization in ethnography.
 Images and captions will be shared and collaboratively analyzed.
 Images don’t need to be representative -- they can “illustrate” the analysis metaphorically, through juxtaposition, or many other means.
 Images can be found (in the field, in fine arts, in advertising, and so on) or created (through photography, illustration, and so on).

-Applications accepted on a rolling basis through February 13, 2020 (apply here).
+The opening of applications will be announced in early fall of 2020.
+Applications will be accepted on a rolling basis.
 Space is limited.
 Virtual collaborative work will run February through May, with a gallery installation and events the week of April 27.
 Optional, weekly meetings (in person at UCI or via Zoom) will be Mondays, 10am -1pm Pacific Time.
 Participants should expect to spend approximately five hours a week on the project through the project period.

 Applications to participate should briefly (approximately 250 words) describe the “place” to be focused on and how it exhibits toxic dynamics, including two illustrative images with short captions.